-Corresponding event-times are sampled using a Uniform distribution over the study period ranging from day one to day $365$.
+Corresponding event-times are sampled from a uniform distribution over the OP ranging from day one to $365$.

-The number of events induced by the drug intake is sampled from a Binomial distribution with a probability equal to the background rate times the ADR rate.
+The number of events induced by the drug is sampled from a binomial distribution with the probability being the background rate times ADR rate.

-The event-times for the ADR cases are generated from a Normal distribution with an expected event-time $\mathrm{E}[t]$ at the first quarter, half, and third quarter of the study period and a standard deviation of $0.05$ times the censoring time at 365 days.
+Event-times for the ADR cases are generated from a normal distribution with an expected event-time $\mathrm{E}[t]$ at the first, second, and third quarter of the OP and a standard deviation of $0.05$ times the censoring time at 365 days.

 The sample is filled up to size $N$ with censored observations.
-They have the AE status zero and time point $365$ equaling the end of the study period.
+They have the AE status zero and time point $365$ (end of the OP).